thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ## Writing the Functions Better

 Our actual parser will produce a full fidelity tree.
-We'll need a way to store a full fidelity tree to do that.
+To do that, we'll need a way to store a full fidelity tree.
 Unlike our AST, we won't store our CST in an enum.
 We're going to farm out to a library for storing our CST.
-We could write our own, but much like the union-find, we're interested in parsing not the particulars of efficiently storing our CST.
+We could write our own, but much like the union-find, we're interested in parsing not the particulars of efficiently storing a CST.
-Leaning on a library lets us get back to parsing quickly while providing a robust solution.
+Leaning on a library lets us get back to parsing quickly, while providing a robust solution.

 Our library of choice is [rowan](https://crates.io/crates/rowan).
 Rowan is used by rust-analyzer, so I trust it to do its job well.